Must See TV: Success in the 1980s

-The most-known NBC Thursday lineup from the 1980s, which consisted of The Cosby Show, Family Ties, Cheers, Night Court and Hill Street Blues, remained until the start of the 1986–87 season, when NBC decided to move some of their most successful shows to make room for new freshman hits.
-Hill Street Blues, which enjoyed success during most of its run on Thursday nights since its debut, was moved midway through its seventh and final season to Tuesdays, being replaced by the new legal drama L.A.
-Law, which debuted on Friday nights, and later became one of NBC's biggest successes on Thursdays, being critically acclaimed and winning 15 Primetime Emmy Awards throughout its run, four of which were for Outstanding Drama Series, until the series ended after eight seasons in 1994, during the first year of "Must See TV".
-Other hits on NBC Thursday nights from the 1980s, included Cosby spinoff A Different World (premiered in 1987 and replaced Family Ties, which was moved to Sundays that year until its end in 1989), and Dear John, Judd Hirsch's starring vehicle after Taxi (premiered in 1988 and replaced Night Court, which was moved back to Wednesdays that year until its end in 1992).
-Eventually, Dear John, then on its second season, was moved to Wednesdays (alongside Night Court) and was replaced by the sitcom Grand, which premiered in 1990, but enjoyed moderate success, and was canceled by NBC at the end of the year after two abbreviated seasons.
+The most well-known NBC Thursday lineup from the 1980s, which consisted of The Cosby Show, Family Ties, Cheers, Night Court and Hill Street Blues, remained until the start of the 1986–87 season, when NBC decided to move some of their most successful shows to make room for new freshman hits.
+Hill Street Blues was moved midway through its seventh and final season to Tuesdays.
+It was replaced by the new legal drama L.A.
+Law, co-created by Steven Bochco, which featured an ensemble cast (just as Hill Street Blues, which Bochco also co-created) and centers on the partners, associates and staff of a Los Angeles law firm, reflecting the social and cultural conflicts that were occurring from the 1980s through the early 1990s.
+The series debuted modestly on Friday nights and later became one of NBC's biggest successes on Thursdays, being critically acclaimed and winning 15 Primetime Emmy Awards throughout its run, four of which were for Outstanding Drama Series.
+The series ended after eight seasons in 1994, during the first year of "Must See TV".

+Other hits on NBC Thursday nights from the 1980s, included Cosby spinoff A Different World (which premiered in 1987 and replaced Family Ties, which was moved to Sundays that year until its end in 1989), and Dear John, Judd Hirsch's starring vehicle after Taxi (which premiered in 1988 and replaced Night Court, which was moved to Wednesdays that year until its end in 1992).
+Eventually, Dear John, then on its second season, was also moved to Wednesdays after Night Court, and was replaced by the sitcom Grand, which premiered in 1990, but only enjoyed moderate success, and was canceled by NBC at the end of the year after two abbreviated seasons.
 That same year, another mid-season replacement, Wings (created by Cheers producers David Angell, Peter Casey, and David Lee) saw its debut, and began to enjoy popularity among viewers on Thursday nights in the following years.